Basketball Free Throws

 That way, the team that trails hopes that the free throw shooter misses the free throws.
 That allows them to get the ball back without burning the clock.
 However, most of the time players make the free throws; still the strategy is valid, as they will seek to add three points to score while only allowing two points maximum, that way making the point difference smaller.

 Basketball Hack A Shaq

 Don Nelson, the head coach of the Dallas Mavericks from 1997-2005, first applied hack-a-shaq against top player Shaquille O'Neal, who although was a remarkable basketball player, was also a remarkably bad free throw shooter.
 With hack-a-shaq, players purposely fouls a particularly bad free throw shooter.
-That stops the opponents offense while exploring an opposing player's weakness.
-Hack a Shaq is sometimes used at the middle of the game, which leads to a lot of stopping, making the game boring.
-Because of that, the hack a shaq strategy is not very liked by basketball watchers.
+That stops the opponent's offense while exploiting an opposing player's weakness.
+Hack-a-Shaq is sometimes used at the middle of the game, which leads to a lot of stopping, making the game boring.
+Because of that, the hack-a-shaq strategy is not very liked by basketball watchers.

 NBA Fouls Away From Play

 For the 2016-17 NBA season, the NBA introduced a rule that gives any team that is fouled one free throw and possession of the ball if the foul is made in the last two minutes of the 4th quarter or overtime.
 This rule is designed to prevent strategies like hack-a-shaq.